containers/buildah/docs/buildah-bud.md

 mount can be changed directly.
 For instance if `/` is the source mount for `/foo`, then use `mount --make-shared /` to convert `/` into a `shared` mount.

+## BUILD TIME VARIABLES

+The ENV instruction in a Containerfile can be used to define variable values.
+When the image is built, the values will persist in the container image.
+At times it is more convenient to change the values in the Containerfile via a command-line option rather than changing the values within the Containerfile itself.

+The following variables can be used in conjunction with the `--build-arg` option to override the corresponding values set in the Containerfile using the `ENV` instruction.

+  * HTTP_PROXY
+  * HTTPS_PROXY
+  * FTP_PROXY
+  * NO_PROXY

+Please refer to the [Using Build Time Variables](#using-build-time-variables) section of the Examples.

 ## EXAMPLE

 ### Build an image using local Containerfiles